-I just love this simple bath bomb recipe, the oatmeal looks great and the essential oils smell so lovely.
+I just love these simple bath bombs, the oatmeal looks great and the essential oils smell so lovely.

 Adding a little extra whoa to your bath bomb is so easy.
-You can usually follow a basic recipe and substitute a portion of the dry bulking mixture for something a little more skin-loving.
+You can follow my tutorial on how to make bath bombs at home and just substitute a portion of the dry bulking mixture for something a little more skin-loving.

 About The Oats